Dangers Of BPA In Plastic Water Bottles You Should be Aware of

 Health problems such as cancer, diabetes, and congenital disabilities are some of the most common causes.
 It can also damage our respiratory system and kidneys.

-Here is a list of the most common health risks of being too exposed to BPA.
+Here is a list of the most common health risks associated with excessive exposure to BPA.

 Breast and Prostate Cancer